 Where a teacher believes that the best interests of the student and /or the class require long term removal, the teacher should so notify the building administrator in writing.
-Such statement should set forth as clearly and completely as possible (a) the basis for the removal request; (b) the alternatives, approaches and other steps considered or taken to avoid the need for the removal; (c) the impact, positive and negative, on the removed student; and (d) the impact, positive and negative, on the removed student; and (d) the impact, positive and negative, on the removed student; and (d) the impact, positive and negative, on the rest of the class.
+Such statement should set forth as clearly and completely as possible (a) the basis for the removal request; (b) the alternatives, approaches and other steps considered or taken to avoid the need for the removal; (c) the impact, positive and negative, on the removed student; and (d) the impact, positive and negative, on the rest of the class.